Human Resources Information System

 - Onboarding – enables new staff to be consistently and efficiently integrated into your new workplace

-- Performance & Goals - provide the employees with direction, feedback and recognition.
+- Performance and Goals – provide the employees with direction, feedback and recognition.
 Set and maintain goals agency wide to help ensure employees are focused on the right objectives.

 - Compensation – manage remuneration effectively

-- Succession & Development - identify and develop the talent needed to support current operations, while providing visibility and planning capabilities to support future growth.
+- Succession and Development – identify and develop the talent needed to support current operations, while providing visibility and planning capabilities to support future growth.

-- Workforce Analytics & Planning - an analytics library containing more than 2000 standard metrics, industry benchmarks, and HR best practices to help measure HR activities.
+- Workforce Analytics and Planning – an analytics library containing more than 2000 standard metrics, industry benchmarks, and HR best practices to help measure HR activities.